Economic fugitives not welcome in Britain: UK PM Johnson | Law-Order

 ''On our relations with India and how we deal with questions around human rights and democratic values, of course, we have these conversations but the advantage of our friendship is that we can have them, and we can have them in a friendly and private way,'' he said.

 ''It's very important to realise that India has constitutional protections for communities.
 India is very very different from autocracies around the world.
 It is a great democracy.
-It is a stunning shining fact that 1.35 billion people live in a democracy and that's something we should celebrate,'' Johnson said.
+It is a stunning shining fact that 1.35 billion people live under a democracy, and that's something we should celebrate,'' Johnson said.

 ''We don't welcome people who want to use our legal system to evade the law here in India,'' the British prime minister said.